Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies

 \section{Introduction}

-Holding the promise for reduced fossil fuel use and air pollutant emissions, electrified transportation has been experiencing a surge of interest in recent years.
+\IEEEPARstart{H}olding the promise for reduced fossil fuel use and air pollutant emissions, electrified transportation has been experiencing a surge of interest in recent years.
 Over 330,000 plug-in electric vehicles (EVs) are on the road in the United States as of May 2015~\cite{EDTA:2014}, with strong growth foreseeable in the coming decades.
 Most EVs rely on battery-based energy storage systems, which are crucial for the overall EV performance as well as consumer acceptance.
-An essential problem in the battery use is the charging strategies.
+Associated with this trend, the past years have witnessed a growing body of work on battery management research, e.g., state-of-charge (SoC) estimation to infer the amount of energy available in a battery, state-of-health (SoH) estimation to track the battery's aging status, thermal monitoring to avoid abnormal heat buildup~\cite{Domenico:DSMC:2010,Fang:CEP:2014,Wang:TCST:2015,Kim:JPS:2015,Fang:JPS:2014,Smith:TCST:2010,Bartlett:TCST:2016,Dey:TCST:2015,Moura:DSMC:2013,Lin:TCST:2013}.
+Another essential yet less explored problem in the battery use is the charging strategies.
 Improper charging, e.g., charging with a high voltage or current density, can induce the rapid buildup of internal stress and resistance, crystallization and other negative effects~\cite{Suthar:PCCP:2013,Spotnitz:JPS:2003,Bergveld:Springer:2002,Catherino:JPS:2004}.
 The consequence is fast capacity fade and shortened life cycle, and even safety hazards in the extreme case, eventually impairing the consumer confidence.